stone-w4tch3r/telegram_digest/prompting.md

 Create api.py, web_ui.py, models.py, summary_generator.py Use separate code blocks for each file.

 Do not be lazy, write all the required code, do not leave any TODOs.

+---

+# 7. Implementation - files creation 2

+Create email_service.py, scheduler.py, channels_repository.py, digests_repository.py.
+Do not be lazy, write all the required code, do not leave any TODOs.

+---

+# 8. Implementation - files creation 3

+Create database.py, channel_reader.py, logger.py, settings.py.

+Do not be lazy, write all the required code, do not leave any TODOs.

+---

+# 9. Implementation - files creation 4

+Cool!
+Now let's create html templates for the web UI.

+First create base.html, channels.html and style.css.

+Look at api.py and web_ui.py to understand how to create templates.

+---

+# 10. Implementation - files creation 5

+Yes, create digest_history.html, settings.html and digest_page.html.

+Look at api.py and web_ui.py to understand how to create templates.

+---

+# 11. Implementation - logo

+Look at description of an application that I am building:

+//readme goes here

+Create a simple svg logo for it.
+Give me three different versions, describe them.